em1e/ft_irc/tests2.md

   - ~~changing doesn't work, needs to toggle on or off _isChannelPassword~~
   - ~~changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions~~
   - client sends: MODE nickname +i automatically on join, handle that and don't give a channel error

-  - ServerMode/#chan123hello [+Cnst] by copper.libera.chat when creating a channel.
-    - what perms are those?
-  - Cannot join to channel #chan123hello (Channel is full) if the channel is full. but it wont kick anybody which are already inside the channel.
-  - NEG num or 0. wont do anything.
+  - NEG num or 0. wont do anything. // not sure